Best GDPR Compliance Tools for Small Businesses (2026)

 Pros:

-- Quick setup — most sites are live in under 30 minutes
+- Setup is genuinely fast — most sites are live in under 30 minutes with the plugin or a script tag

 Cons: